Frieder Lippmann

-Frieder Lippmann (born 3 September 1936) is a German politician (SPD).
-He is a former member of the East German national parliament (Volkstag) and of the regional parliament (Landtag) of Thuringia.
+Frieder Lippmann (3 September 1936 – 18 September 2023) was a German politician (SPD).
+He was a member of the East German national parliament (Volkstag) and of the regional parliament (Landtag) of Thuringia.

 Life

 Provenance and early years

 Frieder Lippmann was born into a working-class family at Dorfchemnitz, a small town in the Eastern Ore Mountain region ("Osterzgebirge"), a short distance to the north of the German frontier with what had recently become known as the Czechoslovak Sudetenland.
-His grand father had been a committed member of the Social Democratic Party, but had died when Lippmann was only ten, leaving the boy to find his own way to an interest in politics only many years later.
+His grandfather had been a committed member of the Social Democratic Party but had died when Lippmann was only ten, leaving the boy to find his own way to an interest in politics only many years later.

 War ended in May 1945, putting an end to the Nazi régime and leaving the central portion of Germany administered as the Soviet occupation zone, to be relaunched and rebranded in October 1949 as the Soviet sponsored German Democratic Republic (East Germany).
 Lippmann attended school locally between 1943 and 1955, the year in which he passed his school final exams ("Abitur"), an exam result which in due course would clear the path to university level education.
 For the next five years he worked in the region's coal and ore mines.
-Sources describe him as a coal face worker.
-Nevertheless, there was also the opportunity to study, and in 1960 he emerged from the Zwickau Mines Engineering Academy with and engineering degree.
+Sources describe him as a coal-face worker.
+Nevertheless, there was also the opportunity to study, and in 1960 he emerged from the Zwickau Mines Engineering Academy with an engineering degree.